The history of wheat beer

 Grodziskie

-If you want to brew with wheat, you can choose our base malts Swaen Wheat Classic and Wheat Dark.
-Adding a little colour and caramel flavour can be done with Gold Swaen Wheat Light and Dark.
-Darker beers can be made with Black Swaen Coffee Light Wheat, Black Wheat and Chocolate Wheat.
-Going green?
-Then you might want to check out Green Swaen Wheat Classic, a completely biological malt.
-Check out the realm of possibilities here.
+If you want to brew with wheat, explore our Swaen Wheat Classic and Wheat Dark.
+To add colour and caramel notes, try Gold Swaen Wheat Light or Dark.
+For darker styles, consider Black Swaen Coffee Light Wheat, Black Wheat, or Chocolate Wheat.
+If the environment matters to you, Green Swaen Wheat Classic offers an organic alternative.

 Leave a Comment